drunomics/multisite-request-matcher/README.md

 ## Results

-- The matched host is set as trusted host to the symfony/http-foundation request API.
+- The matched host is set as trusted host to the symfony/http-foundation request API via trusted host patterns.
 - The following environment variables are set:

 | Variable name | Example Value | Description |